gitaaron/combined_dep/README.md

 # Results

 This workflow works because app is loaded first.
+So we should be fine as long as we don't end up with a project structure similar to one found under not_works :

+    www/
+        * index.html
+        * js/
+            * app/
+                * subA.js (includes subC)
+            * custom_app/
+                * subB.js (depends on subC)
+            * app.js